NEUROIMAGING / MAGNETIC RESONANCE IMAGING

 - prediction of hemorrhagic transformation

-- detection of cerebral microbleeds – up to 6x more sensitive than conventional gradient sequences (their presence increases the risk of bleeding during thrombolysis or anticoagulation therapy)
+- detection of cerebral microbleeds – up to 6x more sensitive than conventional gradient sequences (their presence increases the risk of bleeding during thrombolysis or anticoagulant therapy)

 - early detection of hemorrhagic transformation (higher sensitivity compared to CT and MR GRE)